enricoros/fotowall/README.markdown

 * webcam on windows
 * multiple webcams
 * transparent background of the window
-* restore the common behavior for rotating (left click)
 * add the undo support
 * link the download to blogs and fix links everywhere
 * check for updates + add a link to the website